jackcase04/cch-app-mobile/README.md

 # CCH App
 ## _Christian Campus House App_

 This project is an app for members of a residential house in college.
-As for now, it allows them to "login" by selecting their name and see what chores they have to do for that day.
+It allows them to "login" by selecting their name and see what chores they have to do for that day.
 Users can also set reoccuring reminders to remind them on days they have chores so they dont forget.

 ## Inspiration